monadicsystems/monadicsystems.github.io/post8.md

   write @Text "ping"
 ```

-Since Okapi is a monadic DSL, it is intuitive to use, easy to compose, and we can even apply our knowledge of algebraic properties when using it.
+Since Okapi is a monadic DSL, it is intuitive to use, easy to compose, and even has some basic algebraic properties.

 Compared to other web frameworks, Okapi is relatively "low-level".
 This gives the developer the flexibility to build abstractions on top of Okapi that suit their specific needs and preferences.
-We will explore this aspect of the library by using it to try implementing conventions and patterns that exist in other web frameworks.
+We will explore this aspect of the library by using it to implement conventions and patterns that exist in other web frameworks.

 ## Mimicking Method-Path-Handler Style Frameworks